AviatrixSystems/avxlabs-docs/flightschool/docs/lab4.md

 Internet Access
 ```

-## Lab 4.5 - Configure domain filtering
+## Lab 4.4 - Configure domain filtering

 ### Description

-Now that we have enabled internet access for aws-shared through NAT translation on the spoke gateway, we want to make sure only trusted destinations are accessible.
+Now that we have confirmed internet access for aws-shared through NAT translation on the spoke gateway, we want to make sure only trusted destinations are accessible.
 In this lab we will enable domain based filtering.

 ### Validate